pattarapon044/speech-flask/README.md

-  // Create new formdata to send to server let data = new FormData() data.append("text", contentEl.innerText) // Append text to formdata
+  // Create new formdata to send to server let data = new FormData() data.append("text", contentEl.value) // Append text to formdata

   // Send data to server
   fetch(url, { "method": "POST", "body": data })